spacejam/sled/README.md

 * Quite young, there are lots of fuzz tests but don't bet a billion dollar business on it yet!
-* Log cleaning is not yet implemented, so if you write the same key over and over, you will run out of disk space eventually.
-  This is going to be implemented in the next week!
 * The C API is likely to change rapidly
 * Has not yet received much attention for performance tuning, it has an extremely high theoretical performance but there is a bit of tuning to get there.
-This will be happening soon!
+Currently only around 200k operations per second with certain contrived workloads.
+This will be improving soon!

 # Contribution Welcome!